Chaos, inconsistency mark launch of drive-thru virus testing

 "It is our absolute top priority to get to a place where everyone who needs it can be tested and you'll get the results very quickly," Raimondo said at a news conference held via Facebook Live on Friday.
 "Then if you're positive, we can get you quarantined."

-Associated Press writers Michelle L. Price in Las Vegas, Lynne Sladky in Homestead, Florida, Claudia Lauer in Philadelphia, Chris Ehrmann in Hartford, Connecticut, Brady McCombs in Salt Lake City, and Jonathan Drew in Raleigh, North Carolina, and contributed to this report.
+Associated Press writers Michelle L. Price in Las Vegas, Lynne Sladky in Homestead, Florida, Claudia Lauer in Philadelphia, Chris Ehrmann in Hartford, Connecticut, Brady McCombs in Salt Lake City, and Jonathan Drew in Raleigh, North Carolina, and Anne D'Innocenzio and Mike Sisak in New York contributed to this report.